January 2026 Newsletter

 Trump in the World 2.0 Lecture Series

-Join us for Trump in the World 2.0, a series of talks on the international impact of the second Trump presidency, moderated by Danny Hoffman, director of the Jackson School of International Studies and Stanley D. Golub Chair of International Studies.
+Join us for Trump in the World 2.0, a series of talks on the international impact of the second Trump presidency.
+The series, sponsored by the Jackson School of International Studies and UW Global, is moderated by Danny Hoffman, director of the Jackson School and Stanley D. Golub Chair of International Studies.
+Speakers and topics are listed at the link above.
 Register to receive the livestream link.
-Students interested in taking this as a 2-credit/no credit course should visit MyPlan for full details.

 • Five dancers in white clothing, lying with their heads side-by-side